davidlai3/CompetitiveProgrammingNotes/3. Graphs/Dijkstra's Algorithm.md

 	4. If the calculated value is less, also push the adjacent vertex onto the priority queue
 4. After completing these steps,  `dist[i]` will contain the lengths of the paths to reach vertex `i` in minimal time
 ## Implementation
+- NOTE: C++ priority queues are max-heaps by default.
+To change it to a min-heap, refer to the initialization below.
 ```cpp
 bool seen[N];
 ll int dist[N];